Cabbage

 Can I eat cabbage every day?

 Yes, incorporating cabbage into your daily diet is generally considered safe and highly beneficial.
-Cabbage provides a consistent source of essential nutrients and bioactive compounds that su
+Cabbage provides a consistent source of essential nutrients and bioactive compounds that support long-term health.

 What is the healthiest way to eat cabbage?